 The day will soon come when your favorite medical marijuana dispensary will also sell and deliver adult-use marijuana, thanks to Proposition 64 (Prop 64), which voters approved in November 2016.
-If you’ve been following cannabis news, then this is not new to you, but there are some new regulations that are coming soon that may impact what products you can buy.
+If you’ve been following cannabis news, then this is not new to you, but some new regulations are coming soon that may impact what products you can buy.

 So what happens in 2018?
 Will all shops sell recreational marijuana and medical marijuana?